voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Keypoints
 ---------

-The |Keypoints| class represents a list of keypoints in an image.
-The keypoints are stored in the
+The |Keypoints| class represents a collection of keypoint groups in an image.
+The keypoint groups are stored in the
 :attr:`keypoints <fiftyone.core.labels.Keypoints.keypoints>` attribute of the
 |Keypoints| object.

-Each element of this list is a |Keypoint| object whose :attr:`points <fiftyone.core.labels.Keypoint.points>` attribute contains a list of ``(x, y)`` coordinates defining a set of keypoints in the image.
-Each
+Each element of this list is a |Keypoint| object whose :attr:`points <fiftyone.core.labels.Keypoint.points>` attribute contains a list of ``(x, y)`` coordinates defining a group of semantically related keypoints in the image.

-|Keypoint| object can have a string label, which is stored in its
-:attr:`label <fiftyone.core.labels.Keypoint.label>` attribute.
+For example, if you are working with a person model that outputs 18 keypoints (`left eye`, `right eye`, etc) per person, then each |Keypoint| instance would represent one person, and a |Keypoints| instance would represent the list of people in the image.

 .. note::

     FiftyOne stores keypoint coordinates as floats in `[0, 1]` relative to the dimensions of the image.

+Each |Keypoint| object can have a string label, which is stored in its :attr:`label <fiftyone.core.labels.Keypoint.label>` attribute, and it can optionally have a list of per-point confidences in `[0, 1]` in its :attr:`confidence <fiftyone.core.labels.Keypoint.confidence>` attribute:

 .. code-block:: python
     :linenos: